-SIAM SHIPPING – YOUR CUSTOM BROKER IN BANGKOK, THAILAND.
+SIAM SHIPPING (by DocShipper) – YOUR CUSTOM BROKER IN BANGKOK, THAILAND.

 To minimize problems, additional costs and shipping delays, SIAM Shipping offers a custom clearance service to our clients for import and export.
 Our regular contacts with administrative departments simplify all procedures: saving time and money and less problems.